-Section 10 - Shift Trading
+11.11 - Shift Trading

 A member may trade shifts with another member provided approval has been secured from the supervisor of the work being performed.
 The member is responsible for accounting for shifts "traded" and "paid back."
-The Employer shall pay the member scheduled to work for the actual hours worked on the shift.
+For the purpose of pay administration, the Employer shall pay the member for the shift that he or she was originally scheduled to work.

-Section 11 - Shift Scheduling -Limitations
+11.12 - Shift Scheduling - Limitations